 The Ministry of Education continues to provide funding to the school board for a student's program at the same level as in previous educational years.
-It may be helpful if the focus of a final year of education is more community- and transition-focused than in previous years.
+It may be helpful if the focus of a final year of education is more community- and transitionfocused than in previous years.
+Quick reminder: Legal roles and responsibilities are summarized in Chapter 3.